Sharen Jester Turney

-Sharen Jester Turney is a global business leader, and former president and CEO of Victoria's Secret (before 2019), a $7.7 billion company of which she led for a decade doubling the profit and increasing sales by 70%, Victoria's Secret is the largest retailer of intimate apparel, and the largest subsidiary of L Brands Inc (formerly Limited Brands Inc).
+Sharen Jester Turney is an American businesswoman, and former president and CEO of Victoria's Secret (before 2019), a $7.7 billion company which she led for a decade, doubling profit and increasing sales by 70%, Victoria's Secret is the largest retailer of intimate apparel, and the largest subsidiary of L Brands Inc (formerly Limited Brands Inc).
 In 2013, Bloomberg named Jester Turney the fourth highest compensated female executive in the United States.
-In February 2016, she stepped down as CEO of Victoria's Secret after serving for a decade in that role and the previous six years as President and CEO of Victoria's Secret Direct.
+In February 2016, she stepped down as CEO after a decade and the previous six years as president and CEO of Victoria's Secret Direct.